Centers and research programs

 The renewal of research in economics has had a major impact on teaching with the main objective of offering to the students the possibility to be taught by high level researchers on policy relevant economic issues.
 The department is very grateful to the Banque de France Sciences Po partnership for its continuing support.

 Jean Marc Robin

 - The Laboratoire Indisciplinaire d'Evaluation des Politiques Publiques (LIEPP) is an intedisciplinary center of research on public policy evaluation.
 The department of economics is one of the four centers at the origin of LIEPP.
 It is co-chaired by Etienne Wasmer, professor of economics at the department and Cornelia Woll from the Max Planck Sciences Po Center (MaxPo) institute and the department of political science.
 The LIEPP (Interdisciplinary Research Center for the Evaluation of Public Policies) has been selected by an international scientific jury as a "Laboratoire d'excellence" (Labex).
 It aims to evaluate various aspects of public policy through an innovative method based on multidisciplinarity and comparison of qualitative, comparative, and quantitative analysis of the same policy.
 The project brings together more than fifty researchers who belong to four research units of Sciences Po: the Centre d'études européennes (CEE), the Centre for Sociology of Organizations (CSO), the Department of Economics and the Center for Studies in Social Change (OSC).

-- L’Observatoire Français des Conjonctures Economiques (OFCE), the French Economic Observatory is chaired by Philippe Weil, professor at the department of economics.
-The OFCE is both a university research centre and an institution for forecasting and evaluating public policies.
-It brings together over 40 French and international researchers, including several internationally renowned research fellows and three Nobel Prize laureates.
+- L’Observatoire Français des Conjonctures Economiques (OFCE), the French Economic Observatory, is both a university research centre and an institution for forecasting and evaluating public policies.
+It brings together over 40 French and international researchers, including several internationally renowned research fellows.